Executive Summary

 Berenice was born c.
 28 CE.
 She came to Rome in 70 and lived, along with her brother, Herod Agrippa II (both friends of Titus) in the imperial palace.
 Josephus insults her in Antiquities of the Jews, which was published in 93/94. “[Drusilla] longed to avoid her sister Berenice’s envy (for Drusilla was very ill-treated by Berenice because of Drusilla’s beauty)” Antiquities 20 7.2 ) This would seem to imply that Berenice had already passed away.

 Beyond that, we know that Titus had an affair with Berenice, then sent her away.
 She returned to Rome after his death (81).
 Flavia Domitilla was born in the early 60s, married young, and had children.
-She must have needed time to mature, before she felt that granting access to catacombs on her property was an appropriate action.
+She must have needed time to mature, before she felt that granting access to catacombs on her property was an appropriate public action.

 Our extant sources tell us nothing about her life, except that she had two young sons who were publicly designated by Domitian as his inheritors.
 If she was born 63, married at 15 in 78, had children starting in 79, then her oldest child would have been aged 8 in 87.
 So that gives us a window of 88-93 for the donation of the catacombs and the play.
 Given that she needed time to plan the event, choose the playwright, have the theater constructed, and have the play written, I suggest 90-93 for the event.

-The reader may note that (I claim) both Flavia Domitilla and Clemens were honored during the performance of the play.
-But there are no characters in the play that can be linked to Berenice.
-If she was alive when the play was performed, why wasn’t she honored too?
 I respond: There are several possible explanations.
 First, the play was a gift, a cherry on the top of the real occasion for celebration: Flavia’s donation of catacombs.
 Mark honored Flavia during the play as a public acknowledgment of her gift.
 He honored Clemens during the play because the play was staged on his property.
-(I discuss this in the book, Chapter 4, concerning the Bethsaida section.)
+(See the book, Chapter 4, concerning the Bethsaida section.)
 Most likely, Mark did not honor Berenice because she was not a patron and that honor would take attention away from the patrons.

-The first result of this theory
+The first result of this scenario

 In the book, I identify a number of statements in the dialogue of the Gospel of Mark, that make sense simultaneously in the world of the play and the world of the audience.
 One example is Jesus’s promise of eternal fame to the anointing woman at Bethany.
 “Truly I tell you, wherever the good news is proclaimed in the whole world, what she has done will be told in remembrance of her.”

-This statement is true within the play.
-But imagine that the actor who played Jesus was a Judean who expected to be buried in Flavia’s newly donated catacombs.
-Flavia’s anointing applied to him too.
-She had anointed him for his final resting place in the newly donated catacombs.
-The statement was now also true within the world of the audience.
-Not only that, it was supremely appropriate to the occasion.
-What a brilliant theatrical effect, the kind of thing that Flavia had the right to expect for her production of an evening-to-remember.
+This statement is true within the world of the play.
+Now imagine that the actor who played Jesus–I think it was the author, “Mark”–was a Judean who expected to be buried in Flavia’s newly donated catacombs.
+Flavia’s anointing applied to the actor too.
+Flavia had anointed Mark for his final resting place in the newly donated catacombs.
+The statement was now also true in the world of the audience.

-Original November 1, 2021
+Original November 1, 2021, expanded December 21, 2022